Henryvw/eruditus/rules_and_definitions.md

 ## Definitions

-### Game Master
+### Lead Dancer

-You're game master, great!
-The role of the game master is very important and ensures the success of a learning project.
-As game master, you should take care of the following:
+You're lead dancer, great!
+The role of the lead dancer is very important and ensures the success of a learning project.
+As lead dancer, you should take care of the following:

 1. Bring contracts and ensure they are signed at the beginning of a new learning project
 2. Collect and put phones in airplane mode at the start of the learning and teaching day